jkbehne/Virbras/README.md

 dependencies such as NumPy and SciPy.

 # Current State
-At this point, this repository serves more as a project intended to revitalize the author's skills in terms of the CMake, C++, Eigen, PyBind11, and Boost technology stack.
+At this point, this repository serves more as a project intended to revitalize the author's skills in terms of the CMake, modern C++, Eigen, PyBind11, and Boost technology stack.
 In the future, this may change, although that depends on the amount of ongoing effort the author is able to apply to this project.